The Blind Test: Why the Most Important Screening Step Is the One Most Brands Skip

 The NDA That Protects You Against the Wrong Risk

 When a North American brand asks a manufacturing partner to sign a non-disclosure agreement, both parties believe they are being reasonable.
+In our experience with supplier negotiation preparation.
 Both parties are also, quite often, talking past each other — because the word “protection” means fundamentally different things on each side of the relationship.
-The brand’s legal team downloads an NDA template, customizes […]
+The brand’s […]

 Lost in Translation: How Bilingual Engineering Gaps Kill Product Timelines